jajack362/Sanity-Bot/README.md

 Sanity Bot is a Discordpy bot used to submit and manage data for several purposes, including but not limited to:
 - Community applications
-- Hiscores for community members personal best kill times for in game content from the online game Oldschool RuneScape
+- Hiscores for community members personal best times for in game content from the online game, Oldschool RuneScape

 Sanity Bot makes use of boto3 and gspread Python APIs for inserting and downloading data from an AWS DynamoDB and Google Sheets.